The History of Packaging

 Bulk packaging had been around for hundreds of year by that time, but individual packaging was something new.
-A variety of paper making methods were implemented during this time period to fulfill the needs of the demands listed above.
-Initially, most of the food packaging, bags, primary packaging, and in-store packaging options were developed from a paper based material.
+A variety of papermaking methods were implemented during this time period to fulfill the needs of the demands listed above.
+Initially, most of the food packaging, bags, primary packaging, and in-store packaging options were developed from a paper-based material.
 There were some exceptions.
-Glass jars and jugs were an important part in the demand for individual packaging methods.
+Glass jars and jugs were an important part of the demand for individual packaging methods.
 Many companies developed printing methods to place their brand upon the product packaging.
 This helped users quickly identify the maker of the product.

 The Future of Packaging

 With continued advancements in technology and products, the packaging industry will continue to evolve.
 The continued evolution is sure to offer:

 2. Continued Push For Increased Packaging Efficiencies

 3. Increased Design and Branding Capabilities